RenewalRate.ca

 By Omar M.S.
 Hamed, founder, O.MS.H Media Inc., Ancaster ON.
 Published April 28, 2026.
 The Interest Rate Differential, decoded.
 With a working calculator, lender-by-lender methodology, and worked examples for the 2026 rising-rate cycle.

 One: every fixed-rate Canadian mortgage has two penalty calculations running in parallel.
 The actual penalty is the larger of them.
 The first is the three-months-interest floor.
 The second is the IRD calculation.
-Most readers know the first exists.
-Many do not realise the second is bounded below by the first, which means in a rising-rate cycle the two collapse to the same number.
+In a rising-rate cycle, the two collapse to the same number because IRD returns zero.

-Two: the way IRD is computed varies materially by lender, and the difference is often in the thousands of dollars when IRD is the binding constraint.
+Two: when IRD does apply (a falling-rate cycle, not the current one), the way it's computed varies materially by lender.
 The Big Six use posted-rate methodology with a discount-margin reduction.
 Most credit unions and monoline lenders use contract-rate methodology.
 The same file can produce a $9,000 penalty at one and a $4,000 penalty at the other.

 IRD only produces a meaningful penalty when the comparison rate the lender uses is materially below your contract rate.
 That condition is met in falling-rate cycles, when you locked at a high rate and rates have since fallen.
 The lender claws back the spread between what you committed to pay and what they could re-lend the money at today.